WellWired Journal

 Five things to try in your first week

 Trying something trivial first is the wrong approach.
 Pick a task that actually matters to you, and the whole thing clicks much faster.
-These are the uses WellWired readers find most helpful, each with a prompt you can copy and paste straight into the text box.
+These are the uses WellWired readers find most helpful, each with a you can copy and paste straight into the text box.

 1. Get a confusing letter explained.
 Type the main points of any letter into the text box (not your account number or personal identifiers, just the gist of what it says) and ask: "Explain this letter to me in plain English, in three bullet points."
 ChatGPT is good at turning council tax letters, NHS appointment notices, and pension or insurance documents into something a person can actually follow.